Taleb Al-Abdulmohsen

-Taleb bin Jawad bin Hussein Al-Abdulmohsen (Note: طالب جواد العبدالمحسن or Taleb Al-Abdalmuhsin) (born 5 November 1974) is a Saudi-born former psychiatrist and suspected mass murderer who is the suspect in the 2024 Magdeburg car attack, which killed 6 people and injured 323 others.
+Taleb bin Jawad bin Hussein Al-Abdulmohsen (Note: طالب جواد العبدالمحسن or Taleb Al-Abdalmuhsin) (born 5 November 1974) is a Saudi-born former psychiatrist and mass murderer who perpetrated a car attack on the Christmas market of Magdeburg on 20 December 2024, which killed 6 people and injured 309 others.
 Abdulmohsen is known for his Islamophobic views, anti-immigration stance, and far-right political beliefs.
 He has identified himself as a vocal critic of Islam in various interviews.

 Abdulmohsen relocated to Germany in 2006 to specialize in psychotherapy, applied for asylum, which was granted in 2016.
 In 2013, Rostock District Court fined him for "disturbance of public peace through the threat of criminal acts".

-Since November 2025, Abdulmohsen has been put on trial for six counts of murder and 338 counts of attempted murder.
+In June 2026, Abdulmohsen was convicted of six counts of murder and 338 counts of attempted murder and sentenced for life.

 Early life and education

 Talib Jawad Al-Abdulmohsen was born in Hufuf, Saudi Arabia, in 1974.
 He hailed from a Shiite family in the largely Shiite Al-Ahsa Governorate.

 He pursued medical studies and specialized in psychiatry.